MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-viva-engage.md

 # Configure your Viva Engage tenant

+Configuring the Viva Engage tenant requires Microsoft 365 Global administrator or Engage administrator privileges.
+Administrators don't need to be assigned a Viva Engage license to configure Viva Engage core or premium.

+As you get started with Viva Engage, review the links in the [Viva Engage admin help](../eac-overview.md) for other tasks you might want to do, such as [reviewing security and compliance settings](../manage-security-and-compliance/security-and-compliance.md).

 To ensure that your users have a consistent experience, complete these tenant configuration tasks in the Viva Engage admin center before inviting users to Microsoft Viva Engage Enterprise.

-As you get started with Viva Engage, review the links in the [Viva Engage admin help](../eac-overview.md) for other tasks you might want to do, such as [reviewing security and compliance settings](../manage-security-and-compliance/security-and-compliance.md).

 To access the Viva Engage tenant settings:

 - In Viva Engage, select the settings icon and go to the admin center.
 - In the admin center, on the **Setup and configuration** tab, select **Tenant settings**.

+>[!NOTE]
+> Because Viva Engage is powered by Yammer technology, configuring the tenant through the Yammer admin center publishes changes to both Yammer and Viva Engage.
+We are working to bring these configuration options to the Viva Engage admin center as part of our admin roadmap.

 #### Set the tenant name

 > [!IMPORTANT]
 > For Microsoft 365 Viva Engage tenants, the name in the Microsoft 365 company profile overrides the tenant name setting in Viva Engage.
 To change the company profile settings, see [Change your organization's address, technical contact, and more](/microsoft-365/admin/manage/change-address-contact-and-more)

 - On the **Tenant settings** page, set the tenant name.

 #### Set a usage policy